SoulDaMeep/PlatformDisplay/README.md

 ## "Ghost Players" / Start of game sorting
 Both fixed.
-Please contact me if you would like to learn how we fixed this issues.
+Please contact me if you would like to learn how we fixed these issues.

 # if there is any bugs or issues, please message me on discord: @souldameep